Master Tax Terminology to Slash Your Taxes

 Another little tidbit to keep in mind with capital gains is that a capital gain won’t be realized until your security is sold.
 After the sale, it’s fully taxed at the federal, state, and local levels.

-So then, you may need to know the answer to the big question: Is your capital gain considered a short-term capital gain, or a long-term capital gain?
+You might be wondering about the key question: Is your capital gain classified as a short-term capital gain or a long-term capital gain?

-• Short-Term Capital Gain: when you’ve held your security for one year or less.
+• Short-Term Capital Gain: Applies to securities held for one year or less.

-• Long-Term Capital Gain: when you’ve held your security for more than one year.
+• Long-Term Capital Gain: Applies when a security is held for over one year.

-Understanding capital gains can help you find ways to reduce your tax strain, come retirement.
-For example, if your company offers stock to hold within your 401(k), you may be eligible to have the growth treated as capital gains (lower rates) instead of income.
+Understanding capital gains is key to minimizing your tax burden, especially as you approach retirement.
+For instance, if your employer provides stock to hold within your 401(k), you might qualify to have the growth taxed as capital gains, benefiting from lower rates compared to regular income.

 If working on your finances is one of your goals right now (or, maybe it’s been a goal for some time), I suggest starting with the Making Cents Count Financial Organizer.